nberger/ring-logger/README.md

 Usage
 -----

+In your `project.clj`, add the following dependency:

+                 [ring.middleware.logger "0.1.0"]

-Just add the middleware to your stack.
+Then, just add the middleware to your stack.
 It comes preconfigured with reasonable defaults, which append ANSI colorized log messages on each request to `logs/ring.log`.

 In Noir, setup is as simple as: